UGC-NET JRF & GATE Environmental Biotechnology

 4. What are the possible reasons for entry into a stationary phase of a typical microbial growth curve?

-b) Aging of microbial cells, Nutrient limitation, Limited oxygen availability, and Toxic waste accumulation.
+b) Ageing of microbial cells, Nutrient limitation, Limited oxygen availability, and Toxic waste accumulation.

-c) Aging of microbial cells, Toxic waste accumulation, and Critical population density reached
+c) Ageing of microbial cells, Toxic waste accumulation, and Critical population density reached.

 a)